makakken/roseguarden/frontend/README.md

 The json-server is useful to make requests while developing.

-Install json-server with 'sudo npm install -g json-server'
+Install json-server with `sudo npm install -g json-server`

 ### Import and run a this vue application

-- 'git clone' the repository
+- `git clone` the repository
-- install packages with 'npm install'
+- install packages with `npm install`
 - see the README.md for running and build the app